simonschoelly/KittyTerminalImages.jl/README.md

 ```julia
 pushKittyDisplay!()
 ```
-You can also overwritte the general display behaviour so KittyTerminalImages is on top of the stack.
+You can also override the general display behaviour so KittyTerminalImages is on top of the stack.
 This is a hack and can have unwanted side effects.
 To do that, execute the following:
 ```julia
 forceKittyDisplay!()
 ```

+## Configuration

 ### Setting the scale
 If the images are too small or too large for your terminal,